Do not miss our next launches!

 For those who wish, the possibility to participate in CV workshops and career coaching via the career managers and the HR team of DataScientest.
 Click-here

-As part of our partnership with Panthéon Sorbonne, each of our Data Scientist, Data Analyst and Data Engineer training courses is now certified by La Sorbonne.
+As part of our partnership with Panthéon Sorbonne, each of our Data Scientist, Data Analyst and Data Engineer training courses is now recognized by La Sorbonne.
 You can now benefit from the recognition of a world-class university.
 These certifications are a pledge of quality that guarantees a content adapted to each of our learners.

 In addition, as a B2B leader in data science training, DataScientest is well known among companies that entrust it with the data science training of their teams.
 This trust has forged the recognition of its diplomas.